United Utilities planning to protect Ennerdale Water

 As part of its ten-year plan, it is considering linking to the reservoir at Thirlmere, or developing a range of local sources.

-The company is also asking local people for their views on special drought procedures, which might be necessary during dry spells, before the new system comes into operation.'A bit trickier'
+The company is also asking local people for their views on special drought procedures, which might be necessary during dry spells, before the new system comes into operation.

 Dr Richard Blackwell, from United Utilities, said: "Eventually we need to stop using Ennerdale as a source of water.